lomichael/lomichael/README.md

 ## Hi there 👋
 ### I'm Michael Lo, a Computer Science student at UC Riverside.

-I'm currently involved in software engineering, focusing on iOS development and full stack web development.
-I'm also interested in machine learning.
+Professionally, I'm a software engineer, with a focus on product engineering.

+I'm also currently reading about machine learning techniques in computer vision and natural language processing.